svergun/vagrant/centos-single-node/README.md

 Fresh Multinode Simple
 ======================

 This Vagrantfile is configured to deploy a **Red Hat based** virtual machine using the Virtualbox provider.
 By default will be provisioned one **CentOS 8** virtual machine.
-You may change the OS distributive using environment variables.
+You may change the OS distributive using the environment variable.

 Using this Vagrant file you may provision a virtual machine based on the following distributives:
   * Red Hat Entreprise Linux